michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 # A decentralized, curated, and interactive web feed

-Author: Michael Netter, Version: 1.0
+_Author: Michael Netter_

-> “The power of the web is not in centralization, it’s not in closed systems or anything like that.
+> _“The power of the web is not in centralization, it’s not in closed systems or anything like that.
 > It’s in its open nature and that’s what allowed it to flourish for the first 10 or 15
-> years.” - Matt Mullenweg
+> years.”_ - Matt Mullenweg

 Let me start with the following thought experiment: How would the web look like if you could